bees-hive/elegant-git/docs/configuration.md

 The Elegant Git configuration keys:

 - `elegant-git.protected-branches` defines the protected branches (if there are multiple values, they should be separarated with space).
-By default, the `master` branch treats as protected.
+By default, the `main` branch treats as protected.
 The "protected" means that Elegant Git commands for a branch state modification (such as `save-work`, `polish-work`, etc.) are prohibited to work if the current branch is protected.
 Also, the protected branches cannot be removed while running Elegant Git commands for serving a repository.
 - `elegant-git.acquired` defines whether a user was applied global configuration or not (see [approach](#approach) for the details).
 - `elegant-git.default-branch` defines the name of the default development branch.
-By default, the `master` branch treats as the default one.
+By default, the `main` branch treats as the default one.
 Depending on an Elegant Git command, it can be a source branch to create a new branch from, a destination branch to rebase work in, a base branch to compare with, a release branch, and can be used in other ways.
 In other words, the default development branch is "a golden source" of